 Blog Talk Radio Transcript: Why Giving Up a Baby for Adoption is Not Really Giving Up a Baby.
 Air Date 11-14-17 (you may listen to the podcast by clicking on the audio link, or read the transcript of the podcast below)

 I walked into planned parenthood thinking I was going to have an abortion.
 One of the workers asked If I had considered adoption.
 What she shared with me changed my antiquated ideas about what I thought adoption was (giving up a baby for adoption), into an adoption plan.
 However, finding the right agency was a little challenging.
 The first two places I contacted made me feel like I was part of an assembly line, just a number.
 That gave me pause.
 Then I talked with a caseworker named Nancy.
 She was kind, and considerate.
 She explained the process, and helped me understand that I had choices.
 She helped me recognize that I was not giving my baby away.
 With her help I realized that my decision was one of a responsible parent.
 I was making a loving decision to place my child for adoption.

 Jennifer J: Hi and welcome to Adoption Focus.
 My name is Jennifer Jaworski and I’m a social worker with Adoption Associates of Michigan.
 This is Adoption Associates premier talk radio blog show.
 Adoption Associates was founded in 1990, and we specialize in both domestic infant adoption and international adoption.
-We provide private adoption services throughout all of Michigan, with offices located in Jenison, Lansing, Farmington Hills, and Saginaw.
+We provide private adoption services throughout all of Michigan, with offices located in Jenison, Lansing, Farmington Hills, and Freeland.
 Anywhere in Michigan, you can find a connection to Adoption Associates.